trelau/pyOCCT/README.md

 # TODO
 This project is in early development and change should be expected.
-Eventually, the prebuilt binaries in the `OCCT` folder will be removed as CI services like AppVeyor, Travis-CI, and Conda are supported.
+Eventually, the prebuilt binaries in the *OCCT/* folder will be removed as CI services like AppVeyor, Travis-CI, and Conda are supported.
 The prebuilt binaries are only to give users a quick start.

+## Contributing
+For now, contributions to the source code will be incorporated manually.
+There is a (mostly) automated tool for generating the source but it needs some attention before being made publicly available.
+As new versions of OpenCASCADE are released, it may be better to just patch up the existing bindings rather than rerun the binding generation tool anyway.
+The automated process still requires a handful of manual patches to capture edge cases.
+Although, if the header files of new OpenCASCADE releases are significantly different or there is an architectural change in pyOCCT, it makes sense to use the automated tool.
+The automated tool will eventually be released, and improvements can be made that hopefully automated the process entirely.

 Some areas that could use contributor support: